 - people under 40 years old

-- people with a family history of retinal migraines or headaches
+- people with a family history of retinal migraine or headaches

-- people with a personal history of migraines or headaches
+- people with a personal history of migraine or headaches

 People with certain illnesses that impact the blood vessels and eyes may also be at risk.
 These illnesses include:

-Typically, these migraines occur once every few months.
+Typically, this type of migraine occurs once every few months.
 Episodes can occur more or less frequently than this.
 Either way, you should consult with an eye specialist if you’ve experienced the associated vision impairment.